Skip to main content

 When you skip count, you add the same amount again and again.
 Counting by 2s sounds like 2, 4, 6, 8, 10.
 Counting by 5s sounds like 5, 10, 15, 20.

 Skip counting helps students prepare for multiplication later because it shows equal groups clearly.
+It teaches children that counting can be organized and efficient, not only one-by-one.

 Example Counting pairs of socks by 2s is skip counting.